ldsec/lattigo-pets21/README.md

 # Multiparty Homomorphic Encyption from Ring-Learning-with-Errors: Artifacts

-This repository regroups the software artifacts for the article _Multiparty Homomorphic Encryption from Ring-Learning-with-Errors_ [1] presented at the 21st Privacy Enhancing Technologies Symposium (PETS'21).
+This repository hosts the software artifacts for the article _Multiparty Homomorphic Encryption from Ring-Learning-with-Errors_ [1] presented at the 21st Privacy Enhancing Technologies Symposium (PETS'21).

 ## Artifacts list